"

 Why do I need to understand generative AI?

-College courses aim to provide students with durable skills—meaning those strategies and critical thinking skills that translate most obviously into workplace environments.
+College courses aim to provide students with durable skills, meaning those strategies and critical thinking skills that translate most obviously into workplace environments.
 Today we’re seeing a transformation in professional workflows because of how generative AI (GenAI) and other forms of machine learning can augment what professionals do.

-In May 2024, Microsoft reported that GenAI usage doubled in the previous months, “with 75% of global knowledge workers using it,” and those who do say it saves time, focus, become more creative, and make their work more enjoyable.
+In May 2024, Microsoft reported that GenAI usage doubled in the previous months, “with 75% of global knowledge workers using it.”
+Those who do say it saves time, focus, become more creative, and make their work more enjoyable.
+In August 2024, another report showed that 86.5% of employees in some fields used GenAI at work.

-In August 2024, another report showed that 86.5% of employees used GenAI at work.
 Here’s how some work departments are using it, covering a range of backgrounds from marketing and business to STEM-related fields such as computer programming:

 • social media content